Six tips to get more local customers

 A loyalty card can also be a great way to get people to return to your business.
 A stamp card that gives customers a free coffee after ordering five is a low-cost way to build a habit and turn them into loyal customers.

 6. Submit your site to local directories

 Local directories are a huge source of traffic that you can’t afford to ignore.
 These are slightly different from search engine results and review sites because the main priority of a directory is to provide information.

 A local directory will show your business location, hours, photos, customer reviews, and contact info.

 However, it can be a challenge to submit your information and keep all of the directories updated, especially if you don’t have a marketing team who can submit your business to relevant local directories and keep an eye on your listing to ensure it’s accurate.

-Fortunately, our Local Listing tool, part of the 123 Reg Digital Marketing Suite, provides a hassle-free option to get your business to show up in local searches.
-We’ll take care of submitting your business to local directories like Facebook, The Sun, Foursquare, The Evening Standard, The Independent, and more.
-This helps you show up on the web and get discovered by hundreds of local searchers who are looking for your business.
+Fortunately, our Local Listing tool, part of the 123 Reg Digital Marketing Suite, provides a hassle-free option to get your business listed.
+We make it easy to submit your business’s details to local directories and to update your information when it changes.
+This helps you show up on the web and get discovered by hundreds of local customers who are looking for businesses like yours.

 If you’re looking to attract more local customers, getting online and helping people find your website with ease on Google, social media, review sites, and anywhere else on the web is key to your success.
 Try the tips and advice on this article and see which ones work best at helping you to grow your online presence and connect with more local customers.